Ondřej Žára, @0ndras

 )

-boilerplate that runs the generator and correctly links returned promises
+Readable, but needs the additional MAGIC boilerplate that runs the generator and correctly links returned promises

 let generator = function* () {